hiroshiban/Mcalibrator2/README.md

 CRT (Cathode Ray-Tube) displays are the most widely-used devices for current vision experiments, and the calibration procedures to characterize their luminance and chromaticities are well-established in the two-stage procedures: gamma-correction, followed by a linear color transformation (Berns et al., 1996; Brainard et al., 2002; Ban et al., 2006).
 The calibration results obtained through this standard two-step procedure has been tested (Brainard et al., 2002; Ban et al., 2006) and the quality of luminance and chromatic stimuli on CRT displays satisfy the researchers' criterion.

 However, non-CRT devices such as a LCD (Liquid Crystal Display) and a DLP (Digital Light Processing) have come into the main stream recently and researchers are required to use non-CRT over CRT devices.
-There is no evidence that the standard display characterization method cannot be applied to these new types of devices since the current widely-used standard display calibration method is established based on the internal model of CRT devices.
+There is no evidence that the standard display characterization method can be applied to these new types of devices since the current widely-used standard display calibration method is established based on the internal model of CRT devices.

 We have therefore developed a non-device-specific approach to display characterization.
 Specifically, our new methods use model-free gamma-correction procedure combined with a linear/non-linear (Nelder-Mead Simplex, Nelder & Mead, 1965; Dennis & Woods, 1987) hybrid or line search (Powell's method with Coggins constrain, Powell, 1964; Brent, 1973; Press et al., 2007; Farhi, 2011; Farhi et al, 2012) algorithm to get the optimal RGB video input values to produce the required luminance and chromaticities.
 The methods only assume 1) a monotonic increment of luminance against the increment of video input values, and 2) a piece wise linearity of the system in the initial estimation step.
 These new methods have a much broader range of applicability because they do not presume the internal model of the display device and can handle non-linearity of the device.